zoontek/react-native-permissions/README.md

 ### iOS

-By default, no permission handler is installed.
-Update your `Podfile` by choosing the ones you want, then run `pod install`.
+By default no permission handler is installed.
+Update your `Podfile` by choosing the ones you want then run `pod install`.

 ```ruby
 target 'YourAwesomeProject' do